 Welcome to Greehey Children's Cancer Research Institute

-Our research mission is to advance scientific knowledge relevant to childhood cancer, to contribute to the understanding of causes of childhood cancer, and to accelerate the translation of knowledge into novel therapies.
-Through discovery, development, and dissemination of new scientific knowledge, Greehey CCRI strives to have a national and global impact on the problem of childhood cancer.
+Since 2004, UT Health San Antonio, Greehey Children’s Cancer Research Institute’s (GCCRI) mission has been to advance scientific knowledge relevant to childhood cancer, contribute to the understanding of causes of childhood cancer, and accelerate the translation of knowledge into novel therapies.
+Through discovery, development, and dissemination of new scientific knowledge, GCCRI strives to have a national and global impact on the problem of childhood cancer.

-Areas of research that have been our strength have included cancer genomics and microRNA biology.
+The areas of our research that have been our strengths include cancer genomics and microRNA biology.
 We are developing expertise in drug delivery, with a focus on nano-technology driven delivery of microRNA mimics and antagomiRs, which will be further developed in the coming year.
 With recruitment of the new director, our focus on developmental therapeutics will increase dramatically in the next few years.

-The Pediatric Translational Working Group formed last year under the guidelines of the CTRC P30 format now meets regularly.
+The Pediatric Translational Working Group formed last year under the guidelines of the UT Health Cancer Center P30 format, now meets regularly.
 The purpose of this group is to coordinate discoveries with application to development of novel therapies.

 The educational mission of the Greehey Children's Cancer Research Institute is to train the next generation of researchers in pediatric cancer research.
 This includes creating a pipeline of trainees through our program for undergraduates engaged in summer research, medical students within the MD with Distinction in Research program, fellows in the ACGME-approved hematology-oncology fellowship program, as well as the traditional graduate programs in Cancer Biology and other relevant areas.
 We also provide a nurturing home for post-doctoral graduate research training.
 In the past five years we have graduated 8 new Ph.D.s, and trained 4 pediatric oncology fellows as well as hosted several dozen summer undergraduate students.